 When we do something that gives another person even a glimmer of hope, we show them that Heaven is here.
-When we wipe a tear from the eye of a neighbor by staying by their side during a difficult time, we show them Heaven is here.
+When we wipe a tear from the eye of a neighbor by standing with them during a difficult time, we show them Heaven is here.
 When we seek to alleviate the pain of a brother by helping to carry his burden, we show him Heaven is here.
 When we provide a balm for a grieving sister in mourning, we show her Heaven is here.
 We are not called to wait for replacement; we are called to act for renewal.
 We pray each Sunday, "Thy kingdom come, Thy will be done on earth, as it is in Heaven."
 If we truly believe that God's kingdom is coming, then it is up to us to pave the way, one act of kindness and grace and peace at a time.

 Don't get me wrong, I still want to go to Heaven when I die.
 But I'm not planning on doing that anytime soon, and I doubt you are, either.
-So the question I want to ask is not, "What if you die tomorrow?"
+So, the question I want to ask is not, "What if you die tomorrow?"
 The question I want to ask you is, "What if you live tomorrow?"
 What will you do to make Heaven known here on earth?
 How can we walk with others through their mourning and crying and pain to bring about renewal, to show them God is already there with them?
 What can we do to stand up and say, "No more!"
 No more senseless death.
 No more mothers crying.
 No more!
 No more injustice and corruption.
-No more putting our own agendas above the good of us all.
+No more treating God's people like animals, treating God's creation like it's disposable.
 No more!

 We know there's something wrong with this world.
 We see and hear and read about the death and mourning and crying and pain every day.
 We can shake our head, make little noises of disgust, wondering why God isn't acting, wondering when God is finally going to get sick and tired of it all and come down here and do something about it.
 Or we can realize that God is already here, with us, within us, giving us the strength and the courage and the conviction to work it out.
-God is here, in the most mundane things like a loaf of bread and a cup of juice, calling us forward into the new heaven and new earth emerging around us.
+God is here, in the most mundane things like a loaf of bread and a cup of juice, infusing them with a divine significance, calling us forward into the new heaven and new earth emerging around us.
 How are our lives pointing to the new things God is doing?
 How are we offering Heaven to those who feel like they are living in Hell?
-Are we just sitting back and waiting for God to act?
-Or do we believe that we have been called and gifted to do God's work?
 "Thy kingdom come, Thy will be done on earth."
 Immanuel.
 God is with us, within us.
 Heaven is here.
-So what will you do if you live tomorrow?